therealsmat/portfolio/priv/posts/2024/11-14-machine-learning-vector-search.md

 ```
 and then run `docker compose up -d`.
 With any luck, qdrant should be running on port `6333` and you can view the dashboard at `http://localhost:6333/dashboard`.

-Now that the DB is up and running, we need a small abstraction to access it conviniently and Qdrant database exposes an http api on port `6333` for all operations.
+Now that the DB is up and running, we need a small abstraction to access it conveniently and Qdrant database exposes an http api on port `6333` for all operations.
-Create a new elixir cell in livebook and add the following code:
+Create a new Elixir cell in livebook and add the following code:
 ```elixir
 defmodule DB do
   @db_config [